Fyrecean/ZilchScoreboard/Readme.md

 # Zilch Scoreboard
-A simple score keeping utility for the dice game called Zilch.
+A score keeping commandline interface for the dice game called Zilch written in Rust.

+Author: Carter Schmidt